| Family MattersThis interview, done for Third Way on the

 be equated with self-loathing, and is not, I am sure, within

+the mental capacity of a chimpanzee.
 Would you describe chimps as people, as, I

 think, another field researcher, Shirley Strum, has described